sg893052/sonic-buildimage/release_documents/Command-Reference.md

 Use this command to disable ZTP administrative mode.
 This command can also be used to abort a current ZTP session and load the factory default switch configuration.

 - Usage:
-  config disable
+  config ztp disable

-  config disable -y
+  config ztp disable -y

 - Example: